dereuromark/cakephp-tinyauth/docs/Authentication.md

 Option | Type | Description
 :----- | :--- | :----------
 autoClearCache|bool|True will generate a new ACL cache file every time. filePath|string|Full path to the INI file.
+Can also be an array of paths.
 Defaults to `ROOT .
 DS . 'config' .
 DS`. file|string|Name of the INI file.
 Defaults to `auth_allow.ini`. cache|string|Cache type.
 Defaults to `_cake_core_`. cacheKey|string|Cache key.
 Defaults to `tiny_auth_allow`.